nyex/energy-tracking/README.md

 DONE.

-It will add a `5` to the row in `energy.csv` file that corresponds to the current hour.
+This will add a `5` to the row in `energy.csv` file that corresponds to the current hour.
 The idea here is to enter one number per hour.
 It doesn't matter if you do it at 15:00 or 15:06 or 15:59; it'll add the number to the "15:00" row.

 You're supposed to do that every hour. **Set an alarm or something.**